How to extend C drive in Windows Server 2016

 Extend C: drive in Server 2016 Disk Management

-Right-click Windows icon on bottom left and click Disk Management, where you’ll see all connected disk partition, as well as capacity and free space of each partition.
+Right-click Windows icon on bottom left and click Disk Management, then you’ll see all connected storage device with partition structure, as well as capacity and free space of each partition.

-Only when the Unallocated space is adjacent and at the right side of C: drive, you can use it to extend C drive.
+Note: it only works when the Unallocated space is adjacent and on the right side of C: drive.

 Step 1: Right-click C: drive and select “Extend Volume“.